9 Best DNS Servers You Can Use (Free and Public)

 IP Addresses for DNS: 185.228.168.9 (Security), 185.228.168.10 (Adult), 185.228.168.168 (Family)

 AdGuard DNS is a popular and free DNS server that you can use on Windows, macOS, Android, and iOS devices.
 It’s widely known for blocking ads, but there is more than that.
-With the new AdGuard DNS, you can block trackers and analytics tools system-wide which are always on a lookout to understand your browsing habit on the web.
+With the new AdGuard DNS, you can block trackers and analytics tools system-wide which are always on the lookout to understand your browsing habits on the web.

 Further, it can also stop adult content and malicious websites that try to redirect you to multiple shady websites.
 With the Family protection mode, you can enforce safe search in various web browsers.
 Basically, the search engine will stop returning websites completely that have adult content.